-3.13.5 The ADS should maintain a safe operational state.
-4.13.5 The ADS should maintain a safe operational state.
-As a software-driven system, an ADS may be impacted for better or for worse by the evolution of technologies.
-Motor vehicles may remain in use for two decades or more which requires attention to ensure that the ADS remains operationally safe throughout the useful life of the vehicle.
-This perspective aims to address ADS responses to external factors that may arise during the useful life of the ADS vehicle, including verification of its operational state pursuant to a collision, vulnerabilities that may arise with technological changes, and obsolescence.
+3.13.5 The ADS should maintain a safe operational state. --

 4. Operational Design Domain (ODD) 4.1.
 This chapter concerns the description of an Operational Design Domain (ODD).
 4.2.
 For the assessment of vehicle safety, the vehicle manufacturer should describe the ODD of each ADS feature available on the vehicle in accordance with the provisions of this chapter.
 4.3.
 The purpose of an ODD description is to inform determinations on the requirements and scenarios applicable to an ADS feature.